wmorgan/dcos-docs/1.7/overview/features.md

 The DC/OS web interface lets you monitor resource allocation, running services, current tasks, component health, available packages, and more with intuitive browser-based navigation, real-time graphs, and interactive debugging tools.

-The DC/OS command line tool lets you control DC/OS from the comfort of a terminal.
+The DC/OS command line interface provides control of DC/OS from the comfort of a terminal.
 It’s powerful, yet easily scriptable, with handy plugins to interact with installed services.

 ## Elastic Scalability

-DC/OS lets you easily scale your services up and down with the turn of a dial.
+DC/OS gives you the power to easily scale your services up and down with the turn of a dial.

 Horizontal scaling is trivial in Marathon, as long as your service supports it.
 You can change the number of service instances at any time.
 DC/OS even lets you autoscale the number of instances based on session count, using the Marathon Load Balancer.